 - The LEA is the sole entity with responsibility for providing special education services for preschool children with disabilities residing within their school district.
 The LEA must ensure compliance with all state and federal guidelines regarding the development and implementation of IEP's.
-This applies to children within a district, contacted site, day care center, ESC or LCBDD placement. - In partnership with the parent/legal guardian and other team members, the LEA will ensure that an IEP is developed by the child's third birthday for all HMG transitions and within stated timelines for all other referrals.
-If the child's 3rd birthday occurs during summer months, the LEA will consider Extended School Year services as part of the IEP process. - IEPs are developed by the LEA based on results of the MFE and according to Ohio's policies and procedures. - The IEP team, which includes the parent, will determine current levels of performance, needs, goals, services and the least restrictive environment/setting in which special education services will be delivered.
+This applies to children within a district, contacted site, childcare center, ESC or LCBDD placement. - In partnership with the parent/legal guardian and other team members, the LEA will ensure that an IEP is developed by the child's third birthday for all HMG transitions and within stated timelines for all other referrals. - IEPs are developed by the LEA based on results of the MFE and according to Ohio's policies and procedures. - The IEP team, which includes the parent, will determine current levels of performance, needs, goals, services and the least restrictive environment/setting in which special education services will be delivered.
 The IEP team determines where services will be provided, based on assessment data as well as considerations regarding the Least Restrictive Environment.
-The LEA ensures a Free Appropriate Education (FAPE) within the least restrictive environment, ranging from center based to itinerant service delivery options.
+The LEA ensures a Free Appropriate Education (FAPE) within the least restrictive environment, offering a full continuum of services in accordance with Ohio Administrative Code 3301-51-11..
 In determining the LRE, the IEP team will consider the child's needs, the services, which will address those needs, and the extent to which the service(s) can be provided within the current setting.
-The district will ensure that an IEP is in effect and is reviewed at least annually, as long as the child remains eligible. - Special education and related services are provided in accordance with the IEP.
+The district will ensure that an IEP is in effect and is reviewed at least annually, as long as the child remains eligible.

+• Special education and related services are provided in accordance with the IEP.
 All amendments to existing IEP's are based on assessment data and must be initiated and approved through the IEP team, including a district representative and the parent/guardian.
 Additional evaluation with parental consent is needed in order to establish the need for addition/removal of services or a change of placement.